 When McKinsey conducted their annual study on women in the workplace for 2020, they found that for every 100 men promoted and hired to manager positions, only 72 women are promoted and hired.

 Women occupy a much smaller portion of the workforce, especially higher-level positions.
 When they are promoted into these higher-level roles, it can be intimidating to be one of the only women in the room.
-That’s why we sat down with Vidya Peters, previously the Chief Operating Officer at Marqeta and currently a Board Member at Workhuman, and Quyen Pham, Vice President, Sales & Marketing at Swoon, to discuss some of the challenges they have faced to help others going through similar situations.
+That’s why we sat down with Vidya Peters, previously the Chief Operating Officer at Marqeta and currently a Board Member at Workhuman, and Quyen Pham, Vice President at Swoon Consulting, to discuss some of the challenges they have faced to help others going through similar situations.

 Throughout this interview, we discuss making an impact, being diverse women in leadership, navigating biases and advice for young women leaders.